rochaporto/ricardorocha.io/content/blog/linuxkit-minimal-image.md

 workloads in containers.
 A kernel upgrade means a rollout of a new base image across the cluster (recreating the nodes), but a new release of a single service only requires recreating the corresponding service containers.

-This type of setup poses a few challenges at the start, especially when frequent debugging of the nodes is required.
-It is wise to keep close by a handy container with all required tools (netstat, tcpdump, and other close friends) when checks inside the containers are not enough, or recreating the node is not an option or did not fix the issue.
+In addition to the benefits described above, relying on immutable infrastructure also poses a few challenges - the first debug session can be quite frustating when *apt-get install* and similar is not possible.
+But the notion of *everything is a container* picks up quickly, and keeping close by an image with all required tools (netstat, tcpdump, and other good friends) offers an even better way to easily and quickly debug issues on individual nodes - and again, only when really needed.